MassonNN/aiogram/docs/contributing.rst

 Star on GitHub
 ==============

-You can "star" repository on GitHub - https://github.com/aiogram/aiogram (click the star button at the top right)
+You can "star" repository on GitHub - https://github.com/masogram/masogram (click the star button at the top right)

 Adding stars makes it easier for other people to find this project and understand how useful it is.

 Guides
 ======

-You can write guides how to develop Bots on top of aiogram and publish it into YouTube, Medium, GitHub Books, any Courses platform or any other platform that you know.
+You can write guides how to develop Bots on top of masogram and publish it into YouTube, Medium, GitHub Books, any Courses platform or any other platform that you know.

 This will help more people learn about the framework and learn how to use it